BlazikeNFront/ProjectRAS--NPF/README.md

 # PROJECT RAS
+## APP IS STILL IN DEVELOP !!! - in my case it works good but that doesn't mean it is perfect(bugs may occure) Espacially because of enviromental variables (diffrent hosting provider, diffrent sensors/modules etc.)

 ProjectRAS is IoT/WebApp project that  controls Recirculating Aquaculture System (RAS) enviroment and also allows user to do it via network.
 Base of the project is nodeJS app (let's call it ProcessController) that is running on RASPBERRY PI.